Metrojet Flight 9268: Russia

-On 1 November 2015, the Government of Russia grounded all the A321 aircraft flown by Kogalymavia.
-The Russian transport regulator, Rostransnadzor, requested Kogalymavia to stop flying its A321 aircraft until the cause(s) of the crash had been identified.
+On 1 November 2015, the Russian government grounded all A321 aircraft flown by Kogalymavia.
+The Russian transport regulator Rostransnadzor requested that Kogalymavia stop flying its A321 aircraft until the cause of the crash had been identified.

-Maria Zakharova, a spokeswoman for the Russian Foreign Ministry, stated that the Russian Embassy was following the events.
-President Putin declared 1 November to be a national day of mourning in Russia.
+Maria Zakharova, a spokeswoman for the Russian foreign ministry, stated that the Russian embassy was following the events.
+President Putin declared 1 November a national day of mourning in Russia.

-Dmitry Kiselyov, a Soviet and Russian journalist, blamed the crash on an alleged secret pact between America and ISIL.
+Dmitry Kiselyov, a Soviet and Russian journalist, blamed the crash on an alleged secret pact between the U.S. and ISIL.

-Initially representatives of the Russian government claimed that "there is not the slightest evidence" for a terrorist attack and especially denied any links between the crash and Russian intervention in Syria.
-On 17 November Russia's security chief said the cause of the attack was an act of terror, and the Russian Government offered a US$50 million reward for any information leading to the arrest of the perpetrators.
+Representatives of the Russian government initially claimed that "there is not the slightest evidence" for a terrorist attack and denied any links between the crash and Russian intervention in Syria.
+On 17 November, Russia's security chief said that the attack was an act of terror, and the Russian government offered a US$50 million reward for information leading to the arrest of the perpetrators.